panamajake86/react-bubbles/README.md

 - [ ] Explain what a token is used for.

+A token is a used as a key to access the information stored in an API.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Validation requirements, strong token generation, required authentication anytime data is accessed.

 - [ ] Describe how web servers work.

+Web servers store information that is required for apps and sites to function.
+You can access the information from the server and use it to build the content for your app/site.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C - POST
+R - GET
+U - PUT
+D - DELETE

 ## Project Set Up